 Although no conclusions are drawn as to the origin of the zithers, comparisons to other instruments are made and their similarities are accented.
 One such instrument discussed is the "Dulicimore", known today as the dulcimer.
 This instrument, played in remote mountain regions of Kentucky and Tennessee is similarly constructed and is played in the same manner, either bowed or plucked with plectrum, as the zithers being examined.
 Dr. Mercer suggests that it is possible that the instrument was brought over by the English immigrants who inhabited this area.
 When plucked, quills or plectrums made of leather were also used.

 With the assistance of colleagues, a number of similarly constructed instruments were located in a museum in Friesland, Holland.
 Here they were known as a "Hommel" or "Nordische Balk" and were also played in the same manner, either plucked with a plectrum or bowed.
 In addition to Holland, Dr. Mercer asserts that the zither form could also be found in Russia, France and Italy, although they are known by different names.

+Thank you to Jim Vorosmarti for contributing an original copy of Dr. Mercer's paper.
+It is this copy that has been digitized and shared on this page.
+To grow as a resource, Zither US is seeking your contributions.
 Do you have stories or experiences pertaining to the zither that you would like to share with the community?
 If so, contact us.